yearn/ylockers-ui/README.md

 4 - To update your app's vault list and filter, see `packages/{BASE_TOKEN_NAME}/app/app/[tab]/page.tsx#L65`

-5 - You can also customize your app's colors by overriding the lockers pallete.
+5 - You can also customize your app's colors by overriding the base pallete.
 The base pallete can be found in `packages/--lib/tailwind.config.ts`.
-To override a color, simply copy it to your app's tailwind config and change it, `packages/{BASE_TOKEN_NAME}/tailwind.config.ts`.
+To override a color, just copy it to your app's tailwind config located here, `packages/{BASE_TOKEN_NAME}/tailwind.config.ts`.

 ## Support